Salema porgy: Consumption and toxicity

 Sarpa salpa became widely known for its ichthyoallyeinotoxic effects following widely publicized articles in 2006, when two men ingested it at a Mediterranean restaurant and began to experience many auditory and visual hallucinogenic effects.
 These hallucinations, described as frightening, were reported to have occurred two hours after the fish was ingested and had a total duration of 36 hours.

 The fish, and especially its viscera, have been assessed as potentially unsafe by a study conducted on Mediterranean specimens.
-It is believed that the fish ingests a particular algae or phytoplankton which renders it ichthyoallyeinotoxic.
+Saupes are not toxic all year round but only during certain periods, which raises suspicion of the role of algae toxins or phytoplankton ingested by fish, and swarming at certain periods, which renders it ichthyoallyeinotoxic.